kdeldycke/openerp.buildout/README.md

         $ ./bin/buildout

-1. Launch the servers:
+1. Start the PostgreSQL server:

         $ /etc/init.d/postgresql restart

+1. Optionnaly, you can update all OpenERP modules:

+        $ su openerp -c "./bin/openerp-shell ./parts/openerp/server/bin/openerp-server.py --addons-path=./parts/openerp/server/bin/addons --debug --stop-after-init -u all"

+1. Then you can launch the OpenERP server in the background:

         $ su openerp -c "./bin/openerp-shell ./parts/openerp/server/bin/openerp-server.py --addons-path=./parts/openerp/server/bin/addons --debug" &

+1. Now you can run the web client the same way:

         $ su openerp -c "./bin/openerp-shell ./parts/openerp/web-client/openerp-web.py" &

-1. Or update all modules of all activated databases:

-        $ su openerp -c "./bin/openerp-shell ./parts/openerp/web-client/openerp-web.py -u all" &

-1. Then with your browser, go to:
+1. To play with your OpenERP instance, all you have to do is to point your browser to:

         http://127.0.0.1:8080

+1. Finally, if you want to kill OpenERP's server and client processes, you may use the command below:

+        $ kill `ps -ef | grep openerp-shell | awk '{print $2}'`

 Proxy